eryph-org/samples/tutorial/README.md

 - **Remove-Catlet**:
   To remove a catlet by its id

-To remove all catlets you have create up to now simple use a powershell pipeline:
+To remove all catlets simple use a powershell pipeline:

 ``` pswh
 Get-Catlet | Remove-Catlet -Force